-As of the date of this Report there is no knowledge of the existence of shareholder agreements in accordance with Article 122 of the Consolidated Law on Finance.
+As of the date of this Report there is no knowledge of the existence of shareholder agreements in accordance with Article 122 of the TUF.

 1.8.
 Change-of-control clauses in significant agreements and provisions of the Articles of Association regarding Public Tender Offers